AlacrisIO/alacrity/docs/paper.md

     @A declassify! wagerAmount;
     @A declassify! escrowAmount;
     @A declassify! commitA;
-    @A publish! wagerAmount, escrowAmount, commitA
+    >A publish! wagerAmount, escrowAmount, commitA
        w/ (wagerAmount + escrowAmount);
-    return;
+    commit;
 ```

 The first two lines perform the declassification, while the next two
 perform the publishing and payment to the contract.
 The last line
-(`return;`) finishes the consensual block and returns to the next
+(`commit;`) finishes the consensual block and returns to the next
 local block.
 After this statement, it is now consensual knowledge that
 Alice shared these three values and transferred the appropriate
 amount.